 Parameters

-@qb_name: the name of the query block to which the hint is applied.
-This parameter is optional.
+@qb_name: Optional.
+Specifies the query block to apply the hint to.

 Examples

-The following example shows how to use the FAST_MINMAX hint to enable query rewriting for the optimization of MIN/MAX aggregate functions.
+The following query example uses the FAST_MINMAX hint to enable query rewriting for MIN/MAX optimization.

 CREATE TABLE t1(c1 int primary key, c2 int, c3 int);

--- Use the `FAST_MINMAX` hint to optimize the calculation of MAX(c1).
+-- Use the `FAST_MINMAX` hint to calculate MAX(c1) as quickly as possible.

 SELECT /*+ FAST_MINMAX */ MAX(c1) FROM t1;